hankertrix/SgSL-Sign-Bank/src/pages/resources/concepts.md

 ## Letter drag

-You can drag out letters at the end of a finger spell if the ending letters are the same.
+You can drag out letters at the end of a finger spell only if the ending letters are the same.
 The motion is like pulling the letter out to the side.

+You cannot do a letter drag for duplicate letters at the start or the middle of a word, only at the end.

 ## Plural words